carpentries/instructor-training/04-faded.md

 At each step,
 learners have one new problem to tackle.
 This is less intimidating than a blank screen or a blank sheet of paper.
-It also encourage learners to think about the similarities and differences between various approaches, which helps create the linkages in the mental model that instructors want them to form.
+It also encourages learners to think about the similarities and differences between various approaches, which helps create the linkages in the mental model that instructors want them to form.

 For example,